SAPhow/SAP.how/_posts/ewm-design/2020-02-21-how-combined-picking-works.md

 ## Enhancing for picking different batches

-There are a lot of business cases, where business wants to pick several batches in one action.
+There are a lot of business cases, where there is a need to pick several batches in one action.
 As you saw earlier it is not possible to do it in standard.
-But there is a pretty easy way to do it with enhancement.
+But there is a pretty easy way to do it with an enhancement.

 ### Allow combining of multiple tasks with different batches